 DTC meaning: What is a DTC code?

+What does DTC mean, and what are DTC codes?
 Let’s start by explaining the DTC meaning first.

 DTC stands for Diagnostic Trouble Codes.